exoclam/Clairvoyance/README.md

 [Click here for a look at the hybrid ANN architecture, from Kipping & Lam 2016.](HybridANN.png)

 ##Usage
-[Clairvoyance](clairvoyance.py) is a simple 2-D interpolant that takes in the number of planets in a system with period less than 13.7 days, as well as their radii (in Earth radii) and orbital periods (in Earth days).
+[Clairvoyance](clairvoyance.py) is a simple 2-D interpolant that takes in the number of planets in a system with period less than 13.7 days, as well as the maximum radius amongst them (in Earth radii) and orbital period of the planet with maximum radius (in Earth days).
 Suppose you have just detected a system of N transiting planets with periods less than 13.7 days.
 In order to predict the probability of additional transiters in this system with period greater than 13.7 days, clone or download this repository.
-On a command line, type: python clairvoyance.py -n=N -r1=radius1 ... -rN=radiusN -p1=period1 ... -pN=periodN, where radiusN and periodN are the radius and period of the Nth inner planet.
+On a command line, type: python clairvoyance.py -n=N -r=R -p=P, where R is the maximum radius amongst the detected inner transiters and P is the orbital period of the planet with the greatest radius amongst them.

-For example, consider a 2-inner-planet system, home to Planet 1 with radius of 4.214 Earth radii and orbital period of 0.878 days and Planet 2 with radius of 2.493 Earth radii and orbital period of 5.682 days.
-After cloning Clairvoyance, type in your command line:
+For example, consider a 2-inner-planet system, home to Planet 1, with radius of 4.214 Earth radii and orbital period of 0.878 days, and Planet 2, with radius of 2.493 Earth radii and orbital period of 5.682 days.
+After cloning Clairvoyance, since Planet 1 has the greater radius, its features will be the ones entered into the command line:
 ```
-python clairvoyance.py -n=2 -r1=4.214 -r2=2.493 -p1=0.878 -p2=5.682
+python clairvoyance.py -n=2 -r=4.214 -p=0.878
 >> Clairvoyance predicts a 0.088662 percent probability of additional transiting planets with P > 13.7 days.
 ```